 Also known as the Post-submission stage of sponsorship.
 These resources will be helpful as you wait for notice that the refugee(s) you have sponsored has (have) an interview date.

 Refugee applicants as well as sponsors have expectations.
-It is useful for group members to be aware of these and to prepare themselves together to try to prevent these expectations from becoming problematic and to develop skills to mitigate the effects of unrealistic expectations or sense of entitlement when they arise.
+It is useful for sponsor group members to be aware of these and to prepare themselves to prevent these expectations from creating unnecessary problems after newcomers arrive.
+Sponsors will develop skills to mitigate the effects of unrealistic expectations or sense of entitlement when those expectations arise.

 This checklist only covers the important tasks of the first few weeks.
 Included in this template are columns indicating who the task has been assigned to, and a column for any comments you may want to add.